ClapNET

 Commands:

-gather <test> <assert> Documentation for gather command [default: some]
+gather <test2> <assert> Documentation for gather command [default: some]

 failing This command will fail